Desperate Housewife

 • Nature & Travel

 The cause of idiopathic cystitis in cats (IC) remains a mystery.
-However, researchers believe that increased anxiety in these animals is a reason to check their health.
-Idiopathic cystitis is…
+However, researchers think that increased anxiety in these animals should prompt a health check.
+Idiopathic cystitis is a non-infectious…

 • Nature & Travel

-A study from Aarhus University in Denmark has revealed that mercury pollution from a century ago, caused by coal burning and gold mining, continues to poison the pristine Arctic environment.…
+A study from Aarhus University in Denmark has revealed that mercury pollution from a century ago, from coal burning and gold mining, continues to poison the Arctic environment.
+Despite global…

 • Nature & Travel

-A team from the University of Miami, led by marine biologist Benjamin Minch and virologist Mohammad Moniruzzaman, utilized specialized software to identify microbial genomes in marine water samples.
-During their…
+A team from the University of Miami, led by marine biologist Benjamin Minch and virologist Mohammad Moniruzzaman, used specialized software to identify microbial genomes in seawater samples.
+During their research,…

 • Nature & Travel

-A team of researchers from Lund University has reported that the bogong moth—an Australian species known scientifically as Agrotis infusa—navigates by the stars.
-Each year, these insects embark on an…
+Researchers at Lund University found that the bogong moth—an Australian species known scientifically as Agrotis infusa—navigates by the stars.
+Each year these insects embark on an epic journey across Australia.…

 • Nature & Travel

+What is a modest roadside weed elsewhere becomes a 9-meter-tall tree on Kilimanjaro.
 The common giant senecio is a weed often found in wastelands and along roadways.
-Typically, it doesn’t grow taller than 40 centimeters.
-However, in the mountains of East Africa, researchers…
+Typically, it doesn’t…

 • Nature & Travel